 At the same time, you’re gonna need a strong business background, so you need to have promotions or won awards at your company, or start a business…

 Or it can be vice-versa – if you have a very strong real estate background, so you were involved in either commercial real estate as a provider, as a vendor – broker, lender or property management company – or you have a background in investing in smaller multifamily homes.
 If you have that experience, then you don’t necessarily need to have that strong business background.
 So you need to have one or the other to be very strong, or a combination of both, like Joe.

-I would probably say that based off of my background, I’m probably closer to a 6 or a 7, and this is something that I’m gonna go over in the next episode about education… But I haven’t done an apartment syndication myself, but I’ve worked for one for so long that I can leverage that when having conversations with potential team members and with passive investors.
+I would probably say that, based off of my background, I’m probably closer to a six or a seven, and this is something that I’m gonna go over in the next episode about education… But I haven’t done an apartment syndication myself, but I’ve worked for one for so long that I can leverage that when having conversations with potential team members and with passive investors.

-In this episode you learned the experience requirements needed before becoming an apartment syndicator, in regards to both business and real estate, and you also answered, or are going to answer the list of real estate and business background questions in order to give yourself a rating of 1 through 10.
-1 is someone who has no business or real estate background, 10 is someone who has taken an apartment syndication deal full-cycle.
-And based off of that, you’re going to determine if you’re ready to become a syndicator, or if you need to spend a little bit more time building up a track record.
+In this episode, you learned the experience requirements needed before becoming an apartment syndicator, in regards to both business and real estate, and you also answered, or are going to answer, the list of real estate and business background questions in order to give yourself a rating of one through 10.
+One is someone who has no business or real estate background, 10 is someone who has taken an apartment syndication deal full-cycle.
+And, based off of that, you’re going to determine if you’re ready to become a syndicator, or if you need to spend a little bit more time building up a track record.

 As I mentioned, in part two we’re gonna discuss the educational requirements before becoming an apartment syndicator.
 In the meantime, if you want to listen to the other syndication school series about the how-to’s of becoming an apartment syndicator, and to download the free documents that we have available, visit SyndicationSchool.com.

 Thank you for listening, and I will talk to you tomorrow.